‘Unite the Right’ organizer gets approval for rally anniversary event in D.C.

-An organizer of last year’s deadly white supremacist gathering in Charlottesville has received initial approval from the National Park Service to hold a rally across from the White House on Aug.
+An organizer of last year’s deadly white-supremacist gathering in Charlottesville has received initial approval from the National Park Service to hold a rally across from the White House on Aug.
 12, the anniversary of last year’s event.

 The Park Service approved the request but has not yet issued a permit.
 The news was first reported by WUSA-TV.
 A Park Service spokesman said the agency is gathering information from the organizers on details of the event, and that information will be used to create the permit.

-Hundreds of white nationalist marchers engaged in violent clashes and street battles with counterprotesters at the last year’s rally in Charlottesville while police initially stood by and the fights accelerated.
+Hundreds of white-nationalist marchers engaged in violent clashes and street battles with counterprotesters at last year’s rally in Charlottesville while police initially stood by and the fights accelerated.
 Later that day, after the rally had been shut down by law enforcement, authorities said that James Alex Fields Jr., a self-identified Nazi, drove his car into a throng of anti-fascist marchers, killing 32-year-old Heather Heyer and injuring dozens of others.

 [Charlottesville: Recounting a day of rage, hate, violence and death]

-A Virginia state police helicopter that had been monitoring events in Charlottesville crashed later that day, killing two state troopers inside.
+A Virginia State Police helicopter that had been monitoring events in Charlottesville crashed later that day, killing two state troopers inside.

 Kessler applied to hold an anniversary rally in Charlottesville, but the city denied his request.
 He then sued the city, saying his First Amendment rights were being denied.
 The case has not been decided.
 Kessler said in an email that he expects to win the lawsuit and will have rallies in Charlottesville and Washington on Aug.
 12 if he prevails in court.

-Kessler estimated in his Park Service application that the D.C. event will draw 400 people.
+Kessler estimated in his Park Service application that the D.C. event would draw 400 people.

-A week after last year’s rally, Kessler tweeted that Heyer “was a fat, disgusting Communist,” and that her death was “payback time.”
+A week after last year’s rally, Kessler tweeted that Heyer “was a fat, disgusting Communist” and that her death was “payback time.”
 He later repudiated the tweet, saying he had been drinking and taking Ambien and Xanax.

 A University of Virginia graduate, Kessler was banned from the school’s campus in April after multiple reports from students that he had threatened them, according to the university.
 In an online post, Kessler dismissed the allegations against him and said his attorneys would look into the matter.

-“I am not surprised at him holding a rally away from Charlottesville, where he is not welcome,” said Susan Bro, the mother of Heather Heyer.
+“I am not surprised at him holding a rally away from Charlottesville, where he is not welcome,” said Susan Bro, the mother of Heyer.
 “It will be interesting to see how the citizens of D.C. and others respond to his rally.”

 With its bloody brawls and scenes of far-right marchers chanting racist and homophobic slogans, the events of Charlottesville rocked the nation, which saw them play out on television and social media.
 The fallout was exacerbated that day and later in the week when President Trump blamed both sides for the violence rather than forcefully condemning the white supremacists and neo-Nazis for their views and actions.
-Trump insisted there were “some very fine people” among the white supremacist marchers.
+Trump insisted there were “some very fine people” among the white-supremacist marchers.

 Kessler said in an email interview Wednesday that he chose Washington because he wants Trump and elected officials to know about “the civil rights abuse by the Charlottesville government that led to the violence at last year’s rally.”